django-stars/frontend-docs/docs/skeleton/routing.md

 ---

 We use [react-router](https://reacttraining.com/react-router/web/guides/quick-start) to hanlde navigation for SPA projects.
-But as react-router from version v4.x changed their API to use JSX React Component to describe navigation, we made own solution RouteRecursive, that helps to describe navigation using JSON syntax that is more suitable for roter based architecture and more easy to read and understand navigation.
+But as react-router from version v4.x changed their API to use JSX React Component to describe navigation, we made own solution RouteRecursive, that helps to describe navigation using JSON syntax which is more suitable for router-based architecture and much more readable.

 Most API is same as in react-router v3.x.
-Common idea is that u have JSON config with next properties:
+Common idea is that you have JSON config with next properties:

 |  Value             |      Type             |
 | ------------------ | --------------------- |